5th Infantry Brigade (United Kingdom): Falklands War

 The Brigade was sent to the Falklands in 1982 as the follow-on force to 3rd Commando Brigade.
 Having had its two Parachute Regiment battalions withdrawn to reinforce 3 Commando Brigade, it was hurriedly reconstituted with two Guards battalions pulled from Public duties in London and No. 63 Squadron RAF Regiment, (based at RAF Gütersloh, Germany) initially to provide additional Short Range Air Defence (SHORAD) of land forces landing at San Carlos Water.

 5th Airborne Brigade

-Following the Falklands War, it was converted into 5th Airborne Brigade by it Commander, Brigadier Tony Jeapes.
+Following the Falklands War, it was converted into 5th Airborne Brigade by its Commander, Brigadier Tony Jeapes.
 The brigade consisted of two battalions of the Parachute Regiment, a Gurkha battalion, and a Territorial Army infantry battalion, together with additional parachute support elements and a small parachute deployable Brigade HQ.
 The 7th Parachute Regiment RHA returned from Germany and was converted to an airborne unit and attached to the brigade.
 A Brigade Logistic Battalion was formed.
 On 1 September 1999, the brigade merged with 24 Airmobile Brigade to produce 16 Air Assault Brigade.